Miami (OH) vs. Ohio NCAA Football Odds, Plays and Insights | November 2, 2021

 Ohio Stats and Trends

-- Ohio has three wins against the spread in eight games this season.

-- This year, the Bobcats have just one ATS win in three games as an underdog of 7 points or more.
+- The Bobcats have covered the spread once this year when underdogs by 7 points or more (in three chances).

-- Ohio's games this season have hit the over two times in eight opportunities (25%).
+- Ohio's games this year have eclipsed the over/under two times in eight opportunities (25%).

-- Ohio is 3-2 against the spread and 1-4 overall in games when it records more than 22.3 points.
+- Ohio is 3-2 against the spread and 1-4 overall when the team records more than 22.3 points.

 - This season the Bobcats have turned the ball over 11 times, four more than the RedHawks' takeaways (7).